Originality – Dinstictiveness – Motivation

 Writers have it hard; exophonic writers have it harder.
 Despite the growth of exophonic writing, aspiring immigrant writers have to make more effort to prove their skills.

-One significant purpose of this website is to encourage new exophonic freelance writers to remain true to your writing and take matters into your own hands.
-Unfortunately, you will find hidden or unconscious bias when seeking an English writing position.
+One significant purpose of this website is to encourage new exophonic freelance writers and authors to remain true to your writing and take matters into your own hands.
+Unfortunately, you will still find hidden or unconscious bias when seeking an English writing position.
 You’ll need to prove yourself to an employer.

 They say there are two types of freelance writing: Business and Publication.
 Business involves executive summaries, pitch decks, and funding proposals, whereas publications seek landing pages, conversion, and other sales-driven articles.